Sennadir/Flask_Project_Sales_Application/README.md

 * First start by installing the requirement :
 `pip install scikit-learn pandas numpy flask werkzeug pickle time`

+* Next, and in case it's the first time using the model, you will have to train it :
+`python model.py`

 * Then you should launch the app in a terminal.
 `python app.py`